-Christian Socialists are always upholders of religion rather than defenders of militant workers.
-John Haynes Holmes, Reinhold Niebuhr, Harry Emerson Fosdick (Rockefeller's pet preacher), Jerome Davis, and Francis J. McConnell are typical.
+Christian Socialists are primarily upholders of religion rather than defenders of militant workers.
+John Haynes Holmes, Reinhold Niebuhr, Harry Emerson Fosdick (Rockefeller's pet preacher), and Jerome Davis of Yale University are typical.
 Holmes claims to have become a Socialist in 1910 when he read that Socialism was the "economics of Christianity."
 He is against strikes and declares they are not "justified," contending that "their methods are detestable to every enlightened and compassionate soul."

-These Christian Socialists and pacifists are merely advocating a "Back to Jesus" movement, when they criticise capitalists and preach against the "profit motive."
-They create a false picture of early Christianity as an ideal religion after which present religion should be modeled rather than being rejected entirely.
+These Christian Socialists and pacifists usually advocate a "Back to Jesus" movement, when they criticise capitalists and preach against the "profit motive."
+They create a picture of a Christianity of Jesus as an ideal religion after which present religion should be modeled rather than being rejected entirely.
 The workers' plight is piously considered "deplorable," "a disgrace to a Christian country."
 Employers are expected graciously to change their tactics, to stop underpaying workers, to refrain from competing with fellow capitalists when they realize that these practices are not according to "Christian ethics."
 The function of the church is thought to be to convince the erring capitalists that unless they quit being brutal and accept social reforms they will bring on revolution.
 At the same time workers are urged to cooperate with capitalists in terms of "Christian brotherhood" and non-violence.
-Militant action by workers to achieve their ends is condemned as "anti-social" and destructive and the class struggle is denied.
+Militant action by workers to achieve their ends is condemned as "anti-social" and destructive and the class struggle either is denied or deplored.